kaito618/mp3-player-v2/README.md

 made my first project at 7:40 pm after some yt toturials on how to use EasyEDA

-THE project is a v2 of the mp3 player i made this time i want it to be smaller and with my own pcp and would like to try some 3d modeling for the first time too with the enclosure
+THE project is a v2 of the mp3 player i made this time i want it to be smaller and with my own pcb and would like to try some 3d modeling for the first time too with the enclosure

 i finsihed the charging + protection circuit at 8:40 pm